Coffee percolator: Terminology and unrelated brewing methods

 A moka pot uses pressure and does not recirculate coffee into the brewing process.

-In 1813, Benjamin Thompson, Count Rumford published his essay, "Of the Excellent Qualities of Coffee", in which he disclosed several designs for percolation methods which would now be most closely related to drip brewing.
+In February 1813, Benjamin Thompson published his essay, "Of the Excellent Qualities of Coffee", in which he disclosed a design for a coffee roaster, and several designs for percolation methods which would now be most closely related to drip brewing.

 Siphon brewers appeared in the early 1830s.

 Using a combination of infusion and percolation, they were the first development in coffee percolation.

 However, the complex, fragile devices remained a curiosity.

 Siphon brewing relies on vapor pressure to raise water from a pressure chamber up to the brewing chamber where the coffee is infused.

 Once the heat source has been removed from the pressure chamber, the atmosphere within cools, lowering the pressure and drawing the coffee through a filter and back into the pressure chamber.

 Distinctions from percolator brewing include the fact that the majority of the extraction takes place during the infusion phase (as an immersion brewer) and that the water is not recycled through the grounds.

 Filter drip brewing (invented 1908, Melitta Bentz) uses a bed of coffee grounds placed in a holder with a filter to prevent passage of the grounds into the filtrate and hot water is passed through the grounds by gravity.

 This is distinct from percolator brewing due to the fact that the water is not recycled through the grounds, and the water does not have to be boiled to reach the brew chamber.

 (In many automatic drip machines, the water is boiled or nearly boiled to raise it through a tube to the brewing chamber, but this is an implementation detail specific to those machines, and not required by the process, which was first used manually.)

 Moka brewing (invented 1933, Alfonso Bialetti) uses a bed of coffee grounds placed in a filter basket between a pressure chamber and receptacle.

 Vapor pressure above the water heated in the pressure chamber forces the water through the grounds, past the filter, and into the receptacle.

 The amount of vapor pressure that builds up, and the temperature reached, are dependent on the grind and packing ("tamping") of the grounds.

 This is distinct from percolator brewing in that pressure, rather than gravity, moves the water through the grounds; that the water is not recycled through the grounds; and that the water does not have to be boiled to reach the brew chamber.

 In the South of Europe, in countries like Italy or Spain, the domestic use of the moka expanded quickly and completely substituted the percolator by the end of the 1930s.

-Since both percolator and drip brewing were available and popular in the North American market throughout the 20th century, there is little confusion in the United States and Canada between these methods.
+Since both percolator and drip brewing were available and popular in the North American market throughout the 1900s, there is little confusion in the United States and Canada between these methods.

 However, moka pots have only recently become readily available in that market; and vendors and customers alike often conflate moka pots with percolators, despite their fairly disparate mechanics and results.